+Recording.
 Screening was performed post-surgically after a 1-week recovery period.
-An Axona recording system (Axona Ltd., St Albans, UK) was used to acquire the single-units and positional data (for details of the recording system and basic recording protocol see Barry et al(2007).
-The position and head direction of the animals was inferred using an overhead video camera to record the location of two light-emitting diodes (LEDs) mounted on the animals' head-stages (50Hz).
-Tetrodes were gradually advanced in $62.5\mu m$ steps across days until place cells (CA1) and grid cells (MEC) were identified.
+An Axona recording system (Axona Ltd., St Albans, UK) was used to acquire the single-units and positional data (for details of the recording system and basic recording protocol see Barry et al (2007).
+The position and head direction of the animals was inferred using an overhead video camera to record the location of two light-emitting diodes (LEDs) mounted on the animals' head-stages (50 Hz).
+Tetrodes were gradually advanced in 62.5μm steps across days until place cells (CA1) and grid cells (MEC) were identified.

-Experimental apparatus and protocol
+Experimental apparatus and protocol.
 The experiment was run during the animals' light period.
 First, animals ran on a Z-shaped track, elevated 75cm off the ground with 10cm wide runways.
 The two parallel tracks of the Z (190 cm each) were connected by a diagonal section (220cm).
 The entire track was surrounded by plain black curtains with no distal cues.
 During each track session, animals were required to complete laps on the elevated Z-track.
 Specifically, the animals were required to run from the start of Arm1 to the end of Arm3, stopping at the track corners and ends in order to receive a food reward.
 If the animals made a wrong turn at the corners, reward was withheld.
-Four animals (R2142, R2192, R2198, and R2217) were trained to run on the track for 3 days before recording commenced.
-For the other animals (R2242, R2335, R2336, R2337), recordings were made from the first day of exposure to the Z-track task.
+Three animals (R2192, R2198, and R2217) were trained to run on the track for 3 days before recording commenced.
+For the other animals (R2336, R2337), recordings were made from the first day of exposure to the Z-track task.
 These recordings constitute the dataset we refer to as the 1D decoding task.
-Not all animals' recordings were used.

-Following the track session the same animals completed a 20min random foraging session in a square (1m x 1m) enclosure.
+Following the track session the same animals completed a 20min random foraging session in a square $(1m \times 1m)$ enclosure.
 Coverage of the enclosure was encouraged by rewarding animals with sweetened rice.
 These recordings constitute the dataset we refer to as the 2D decoding task.
 Not all animals' recordings were used.